HellsJanitor/28-Alphas-Later/README.md

 "Starter" items are now in a backpack, found in slot 2 of your toolbelt.
 Open it with your primary action (LMB by default on PC)

+When you open the backpack, read the note from The Duke to obtain your starter weapon of choice.

 The starter quest is now just "place bedroll", which you'll receive on opening the starter backpack.

 Player is permanently infected, and the infection persists through death.
 There is a cure, but you’ll need to read a lot of medical magazines to learn how to make it.